 The following breeds are banned under the Dangerous Dog Act:- American Pit Bull Terriers, Fila Brasiliero, Dogo Argentino and Japanese Tosa.
-I feel that this list could expand in years to come due to the poor management of certain breeds when in the wrong hands.
+Information on banned dogs can be seen here.
+I fear that this list may expand in years to come due to the poor management of certain breeds when in the wrong hands.
 Any dog is capable of aggressive behaviour, the seriousness of this behaviour cannot be underestimated due to the underlying implications.
 All aggressive behaviour takes time and patience to cure, and even then requires a thorough management plan to ensure ongoing safety.

 Aggression to dogs

 How to Introduce a Muzzle to your Dog